Ritsu-mio/HPGN/README.md

 # HPGN

-# The code and dataset of HPGN
+# The code and dataset of HPGN is being prepared and will soon be open source